digital-skills-for-researchers/coursebook/modules/data-visualisation/index.md

 ---

 # Data Visualization
-introduction: This module will introduce you to the theory of visualization, as well as how to create effective scientific visualizations in a variety of different forms.
+This module will introduce you to the theory of visualization, as well as how to create effective scientific visualizations in a variety of different forms.
 Developing your visualization skills will make you a more effective communicator.
 Now that you are comfortable doing basic programming in Python, you have access to some very powerful tools for visualizing your data.

 ## Learning Outcomes: